heraldcod/-Marvel-lous-Play/README.md

 http://gateway.marvel.com/v1/public/comics?ts=1&apikey=1234&hash=ffd275c5130566a2916217b101f26150

 (The hash value is the md5 digest of **1abcd1234**)

+**Contributing**

+Please follow the code of conduct when contributing to this project.
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+**Author**

+Herald

+**License**

+This project is licensed under the MIT License - see the LICENSE file for details

+**Acknowledgments**

+Thank you to the **Marvel API** for providing character data

+Thank you to the **John Capobianco** for introducing Marvel API to me

 Last but not least **HAVE FUN** and **FEEL FREE TO FORK THE CODE** to develop your own application